Infineon/mtb-optiga-trust-m-manifest/README.md

-# ModusToolbox Connected Sensor Kit Manifests
+# ModusToolbox OPTIGA(TM) Trust M Manifests

 ### Overview
-The manifest files contain a list of URIs that the ModusToolbox software uses to load Connected Sensor Kit content (Middleware and Code Examples).
+The manifest files contain a list of URIs that the ModusToolbox software uses to load OPTIGA(TM) Trust M content (Middleware and Code Examples).
 This manifest is used by the ModusToolbox software.

 ---
 © Infineon Semiconductors, 2021.